Chinese Stocks Face Worst Market Crash In Years In Response To Coronavirus Outbreak

 “We need that certainty to make considered investment decisions,” Erik Knutzen, CIO at Neuberger Berman in New York, told Forbes.

 Following Monday’s crash, the People’s Bank of China (PBoC) immediately inserted cash into the economy in an attempt to mitigate the fiscal damage.
 The move ensures that there is enough liquidity in the system.
+The PBoC then cut its interest rates.

-Though economists expected this move, some are still unsure about what the economic ramifications the virus will have on China and the rest of the world will be.
+Though economists expected this move, some are still unsure about the economic ramifications of the virus and the affect it will have on China and the rest of the world.

 “A lot of people in the market have not been through situations like today, and you can’t blame people for wanting cash when they feel like their health is at risk,” Fang Rui, managing director at Shanghai WuSheng Investment Management Partnership told Bloomberg on Monday.

-“There’s not a lot we can do today, we are already very heavily exposed with very little remaining funds to use to buy,” he added.
+“There’s not a lot we can do today, we are already very heavily exposed with very little remaining funds to use to buy,” he continued.

 The coronavirus was first detected in December in Wuhan, China, and has since been detected in 25 countries and territories around the world.
-The number of fatalities has risen to 426 people in mainland China, one in Hong Kong and one in the Philippines, The Inquisitr reported.
+The number of fatalities has risen to 426 people in mainland China, one in Hong Kong, and one in the Philippines, The Inquisitr reported.

 The number of those affected worldwide is estimated to be over 20,000.